jgillich/godot-snappy/README.md

 # godot-snappy

-A vertex snapping plugin for Godot 4 (currently in alpha, Godot 3 is not supported).
+A vertex snapping plugin for Godot 3.

 ## How to use